How You Can Have an Open Adoption in Oklahoma

 Modern adoptions mean that you can choose to keep in touch with your child and their family after the adoption, if you want.
 You can choose to have an open adoption in Oklahoma, so that you can continue to have a relationship that lasts long after your adoption is complete.

-Up until the last couple of decades, almost all adoptions were closed adoptions.
+Up until the last couple of decades, almost all adoptions in Oklahoma and the United States were closed adoptions.
 This meant that there was little to no information exchanged between birth parents and adoptive parents or adoptees.
-During a time when adoption was seen as something to be ashamed of, this option was believed to be the best way to maintain privacy for birth parents.
+During a time when adoption was seen as something to be ashamed of, closed adoption was believed to be the best way to maintain privacy for birth parents.

 But because there was so little information available within the adoption, birth and adoptive family members were almost never able to find one another if they wanted to get to know each other years later.
 Birth parents were left wondering if the child they’d placed for adoption had grown up happy and healthy.
 Adoptees never knew why they were placed for adoption and had no medical history to help themselves or their own children.